IzaacMammadov/docs.urbit.org/content/courses/hoon-school/F-cores.md

 argument.
 Then the `$` buc arm is computed against this modified version of the `inc` gate.

-Remember that the default or “bunt” value of the sample of inc is `0`.
+Remember that the default or "bunt" value of the sample of inc is `0`.
 In the function call above, a copy of the `inc` gate is made but with a sample value of `234`.
 When `$` buc is computed against this modified core, the product is `235`.